Li Fraumeni syndrome and the TP53 gene

 Will my children have Li Fraumeni syndrome?

-Using a technique called preimplantation genetic diagnosis (PGD) in the setting of in vitro fertilisation (IVF) it is possible to prevent the familial TP53 mutation being passed on to future generations.
+No, not necessarily.
+The likelihood is 50%.
+However, using a technique called preimplantation genetic diagnosis (PGD) in the setting of in vitro fertilisation (IVF) it is possible to prevent the familial TP53 mutation being passed on to future generations.

 Does this sound like you or your family?